 -

-Select the three dots in the upper right of the experiment.
+Click the three dots in the upper right and choose Export as PDF.

 You can set permissions for project assets, including MLflow logs, on a project level.
 Use these methods on your projects to control access: